 Birds are extremely active creatures that are particularly adapted to their habitats and they may have certain behaviors that are identified.

-Different groups of birds have specific behavior attributed to them such as the way they fly, courtship displays, and feeding habits.
+Different groups of birds have specific behaviors attributed to them such as the way they fly, courtship displays, and feeding habits.

 As you observe the bird, notice how it sits, flies is it in a flock or solitary, and whether it has any nervous traits.